William I of Sicily: Kingship

 The Kingdom of Sicily as it existed at the ascension of William I in 1154.
 The borders remained virtually unchanged for 700 years.

 On assuming power, William kept the administration which had guided his father's rule for his final years.
 Only the Englishman Thomas Brun was removed, and the chancellor Maio of Bari was promoted.
 The real power in the kingdom was at first exercised by Maio, a man of low birth, whose title ammiratus ammiratorum was the highest in the realm.
-Maio continued Roger's policy of excluding the nobles from the administration and that was one of the most hated laws made by a ruler in The Middle Ages, and sought also to curtail the liberties of the towns.
+Maio continued Roger's policy of excluding much of the nobility from central administration and sought also to curtail the liberties of the towns.
+On the mainland, however, royal authority still relied heavily on negotiated relations with the peninsular aristocracy: counts and leading barons remained crucial nodes of military mobilization and local order, especially in Apulia and the Terra di Lavoro.
 The barons, always chafing against the royal power, were encouraged to revolt by Pope Adrian IV, whose recognition William had not yet sought, by the Byzantine Emperor Manuel I Comnenus, and by the Holy Roman Emperor Frederick I.

-At the end of 1155, Roman troops recovered Bari, Trani, Giovinazzo, Andria, Taranto and began to besiege Brindisi.
-William and his army landed on the peninsula and destroyed the Roman fleet (4 ships) and army at Brindisi on May 28, 1156, and recovered Bari.
-Adrian came to terms at Benevento on June 18, 1156, where he and William signed the Treaty of Benevento, abandoning the rebels and confirming William as king.
+At the end of 1155, Byzantine troops recovered Bari, Trani, Giovinazzo, Andria, Taranto and began to besiege Brindisi.
+William and his army landed on the peninsula and destroyed the Byzantine fleet (4 ships) and army at Brindisi on 28 May 1156, and recovered Bari.
+Adrian came to terms at Benevento on 18 June 1156, where he and William signed the Treaty of Benevento, abandoning the rebels and confirming William as king.
 During the summer of 1157, William sent a fleet of 164 ships carrying 10,000 men to sack Euboea and Almira.
-In 1158 William made peace with the Romans.
+In 1158 William made peace with the Byzantines.
+The rising of 1155–56, centred on Robert of Loritello and reinforced by Byzantine intervention, revealed how fragile royal control could be outside Sicily.
+Even loyal counts such as those of Andria and Manoppello were most effective when operating alongside the king's own forces rather than as autonomous provincial commanders.